Masters in Agribusiness and Food Innovation Management

 WHAT YOU’LL LEARN

-- Foundational business concepts and skills, including business economics, marketing, accounting and finance, intellectual property, legal and regulatory, with an explicit focus on agriculture and food industries.
+- Foundational business skills including economics, marketing, accounting, finance, intellectual property, legal and regulatory

 Where You’ll Find Us